arnauddyevre/Kiyotaki_Moore_1997/README.md

-# Numerical solution of Kiyotaki & Moore (1997) "Business Cycles".
+# Numerical solution of Kiyotaki & Moore (1997) "Credit Cycles".

 Jupyter and Google Colab notebooks reproducing the numerical solution of Kyotaki & Moore (1997).
 This Notebook reproduces Figure 3 of the paper (available in the doc folder).
 It uses a shooting algorithm to find the Initial Value Condition that reproduces the cyclicality of the full non-linear model, while converging to the steady state in the long run.